Williams raises questions on Fed's latest move

 "Specifically, does lowering Treasury yields through large-scale asset purchases have the same effect on the economy as an equivalent movement in the federal funds rate?"
 Williams said in a speech to the Swiss National Bank Research Conference in Zurich.
 "To what extent is it the size or the composition of the central bank's balance sheet that matters?"

-The Fed, which has kept short-term interest rates near zero since December 2008 and purchased $2.3 trillion (1.48 trillion pounds) of Treasuries and mortgage-backed securities, on Wednesday moved to counter what it called "significant downside risks" to the economy with a new $400 billion program to weight its $2.85 trillion balance sheet more heavily towards longer-term securities.
+The Fed, which has kept short-term interest rates near zero since December 2008 and purchased $2.3 trillion of Treasuries and mortgage-backed securities, on Wednesday moved to counter what it called "significant downside risks" to the economy with a new $400 billion program to weight its $2.85 trillion balance sheet more heavily toward longer-term securities.

 Williams, whose speech was calibrated to spark debate rather than provide answers, said those questions require further study.

-He has said before that "twisting" the Fed's balance sheet towards longer-term securities is not likely to have as big of an impact on long-term rates as outright bond purchases.
+He has said before that "twisting" the Fed's balance sheet toward longer-term securities is not likely to have as big of an impact on long-term rates as outright bond purchases.

 But Williams, who rotates into a voting spot on the Fed's policy-setting panel next year, has supported other moves by the Fed to ease policy, including its most recent bond-buying program and its pledge to keep rates ultra-low through at least mid-2013.